cxxr/better-java/README.md

 ### Play framework

+**Good alternative**: [Dropwizard][dropwizard]

-Ditch CXF.
+Ditch CXF and JAX-RS.
 The [Play framework][play] is where it's at.
 CXF is confusing, is poorly documented, and has really odd edge cases.
 (Exactly when is your annotation checked, and if you have a derived class, does it check the parent class?)

 The Play framework, on the other hand is simple and easy to use.
 It's available for both Java and Scala.
+It suffers slightly from being Scala-first, but it's still good to use in Java.

 ### SLF4J